hyperledger/identus-docs/documentation/docs/quick-start.md

-### A Mediator
+### Mediator
 [Mediators](/docs/concepts/glossary/#mediator) are for storing and relaying messages between Cloud Agents and Wallet SDKs.
 They act as a proxy that remains connected to the network and receives any message, credential, or proof request on behalf of the Wallet SDKs (which can be offline occasionally).

 More in-depth documentation about Mediator can be found [here](/docs/identus/mediator).

-#### A Node for a Verifiable Data Registry (VDR)
+#### Node for a Verifiable Data Registry (VDR)
 To issue and verify VCs to and from DIDs, we need a [Verifiable Data Registry (VDR)](/docs/concepts/glossary/#verifiable-data-registry) that is globally resolvable and always on.
-In Identus's case, it is `prism-node`, [anchoring](/docs/concepts/glossary/#anchoring) key information required for issuance and verification on the Distributed Ledger.
+In Hyperledger Identus's case, it is `prism-node`, [anchoring](/docs/concepts/glossary/#anchoring) key information required for issuance and verification on the Distributed Ledger.